-The all-time top UEFA women's club scorer has suffered a season-ending ACL injury: we salute Ada Hegerberg.
+The all-time top UEFA women's club scorer: we salute Ada Hegerberg.

 Article top media content

-Ada Hegerberg became the all-time top UEFA women's club goalscorer in November but the prolific Lyon strike faces a long spell out after suffering an ACL rupture.
-We look at the many achievements of a player setting career records before the age of 25.
+Ada Hegerberg became the all-time top UEFA women's club goalscorer in November 2019 but the prolific Lyon strike faced a long spell out after suffering an ACL rupture in January 2020.
+We look at the many achievements of a player that set career records before the age of 25.

 - 2016 scorers: how Hegerberg topped Ronaldo

 - All-time top scorer

 Ada Hegerberg was tipped for success from making her top-flight Norwegian debut for Kolbotn aged 15 and since then she has already racked up more than 300 career goals, including a record 15 in the 2017/18 UEFA Women's Champions League, her and Lyon's third triumph in a row.
 In 2015/16 she was voted UEFA Best Women's Player in Europe and with the inaugural 2018 women's Ballon d'Or also in her possession, we salute a player with a career goals tally that would be the envy of strikers a decade older than a player still barely into her mid-20s.